bvskp-projects/YoloGraph/README.md

 python train.py --train_data ../train_dataset_lmdb/train/ --valid_data ../train_dataset_lmdb/test/ --saved_model ../pretrained_models/TPS-ResNet-BiLSTM-Attn-case-sensitive.pth --FT --select_data / --batch_ratio 1 --Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn --workers 0 --num_iter 300 --valInterval 5 --sensitive
 ```

+## Using the trained models to decode diagrams

+Look at **ExampleDiagramDecoding.ipynb** for how to do this.
+The code used in this notebook come from the text directory as well as the decode_diagrams.py file.

 ## Roadmap

 - [x] Diagrams Dataset